 Foreign currency risk is the risk that the fair value or future cash flows will fluctuate as a result of changes in foreign currency exchange rates.
-The Company is exposed to foreign currency fluctuations as certain transactions and loans are denominated in United States dollars.
+The Company is exposed to foreign currency fluctuations as certain revenue, lease transactions and loans are denominated in United States dollars.

-Sensitivity analysis - Based on management's knowledge and experience of the financial markets, the Company believes that movements at \pm 10% are "reasonably possible" over a one year period:
+Sensitivity analysis - Based on management's knowledge and experience of the financial markets, the Company believes that movements at $\pm 10\%$ are "reasonably possible" over a one year period:

-- (a) As at May 31, 2023, the Company had \$1,417,561 (\$1,043,094 US dollars) in loan liability and \$3,627 in cash denominated US Dollar foreign currency. - (b) Price risk is remote since the Company is a non-producing entity.
+- (a) As at May 31, 2024, the Company had \$55,378 in cash denominated US Dollar foreign currency, \$141,508 in accounts receivable and \$236,059 in accounts payable. - (b) Price risk as Company revenues and receivables are exposed to USD foreign exchange risk.

-16. OTHER INFORMATION
+16 OTHER INFORMATION